Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. warning:: The layer detection of incomplete layers assumes that only the top layer is
              incomplete, and that the next layer is full.
-The bags may be incorrectly detected if more than on layer is incomplete.
+The bags may be incorrectly detected if more than one layer is incomplete.

 Pallet dimensions
 ~~~~~~~~~~~~~~~~~

 Specify the length and width of the pallet.
-Except for the 4-bag pattern, the detection of the orientation assumes a rectangular
+Except for the 4-bag pattern, the detection of the layer orientation assumes a rectangular
 pallet shape (that is, one side is significantly longer than the other).

 .. image:: /assets/images/Documentation/bags_pallet_dimensions.png